Delected/Yek/README.md

 # Yek
 **A modern, multi-purpose, light-weight coding language, eliminating all boilerplate from ancient languages such as JavaScript and Kotlin.**

+Things you can do with YEK:
-Easily create custom languages and edit files with YEK!
+- Easily create a custom language!
+- Run python!
+- Add your own functions to yekc!

 ## Discord server
 https://discord.gg/nrQW8w5shY